jochambo/jochambo.github.io/cover_letter/foraker_labs.md

     <li class="letter-part">
       <p class="letter-title">let's talk about you</p>
       <p>
-        <span class="peach">You care about your craft.</span> I've been reading your blog posts on organizational patterns in Backbone.js, and I appreciated the way you started with a functional (but poorly organized) solution, then stepped up through increasingly modular design patterns.
-You care about building things the right way, not just making them work.
+        <span class="peach">You care about your craft.</span> I've noticed you are a key sponsor of Rocky Mountain Ruby.
+As someone relatively new to this craft, I know how much it benefits all skill levels to meet, collaborate, and grow together as programmers.
+The Foraker blog is full of amazingly practical and relavent tips.
       </p>
       <p>
-        <span class="peach">You develop people.</span> Your blog posts make it clear that lifetime learning matters to you.
-You take the time to give back to the tech community.
-You employ junior developers.
-You seem to be making an intentional effort to create a better tech community.
-I want to be a part of a team that grows together; one in which people drive each other to become better craftsmen and craftswomen.
+        <span class="peach">You develop community around software.</span> After years in the military, sometimes with very small, I dare say even agile, groups, I recognize the power of real teamwork.
+You work hard to foster not just a common mission, but the idea that not only is everyone involved in the mission, but that it is impossible to achieve alone.
+I appreciate that you start that teamwork mindset early on during the interview phase.
       </p>
       <p>
         <span class="peach">You are making the web a better place.</span> I love the web.
-I am excited about building beautiful and meaningful things for the web.
-Unfortunately, so much of the products out there are poorly designed and relatively useless.
-I hate seeing a client get a bad value for their money, just because they worked with a consultancy that cared more about getting paid than about meeting the client's actual needs.
-And some of your projects, like SchoolVault, OneFreedom and BehaviorSnap, are making the world a better place.
-So much of the tech industry is built around micro-optimizing already comfortable lives, but I want the opportunity to work on projects that empower people to do real good in the world.
+It saddens me that so much of the space is reserved for what Dan Melnick calls "micro-optimizing super-comfortable lives".
+Looking through your portfolio of projects, it seems you are doing the hard work to make the lives of those attempting to bring better healthcare, better education, and many other areas easier.
+As the son of a nurse and a paramedic, I can appreciate anyone who helps these unsung heroes.
       </p>
       <p>
         <span class="peach">You don't take yourselves too seriously.</span> You are serious about your craft, but you understand that a sustainable work pace is more productive than burning people out.